agn453/UNZIP-CPM-Z80/README.md

 In reverse chronological order.

+### October 13, 2023

+Minor updates to Jonathon Harston's UNZIP V1.5-6 and the CP/M ZIP v1.00 program to include the date in the usage output (when you run the programs with no parameters).
+I've also modified the sources so that they can be built using the Microsoft Macro-80 and Hector Peraza's ZSM4 Macro Assemblers.

 ### August 31.
 2023

 The CP/M version V1.5-6 has been modified by Jonathon Harston to -